makersacademy/chitter-challenge/README.md

 $ rspec spec/file_name_spec.rb
 ```

-2. Check that the code respects the quality of the *Rubocop* guideline, by running `rubocop` from the *madcoders_makersbnb* directory :
+2. Check that the code respects the quality of the *Rubocop* guideline, by running `rubocop` from the *chitter-challenge* directory :

 ```shell
 $ cd chitter-challenge